 Ramirez resigned his post in June a little more than a year into his three-year contract after being officially hired as the Stockton Unified superintendent.
 He had also served as the district’s interim superintendent for three months prior to his permanent hiring for the position in May 2021.

 The “resignation and transition agreement” between the district and Ramirez both accepted Ramirez’s resignation while also declaring him “Superintendent Emeritus” for a period of one year, starting July 1 and ending June 30, 2023.
 Ramirez was also guaranteed “the same ($285,000) salary and benefits that he received as Superintendent, except without a travel stipend and without vacation days.”

 As superintendent emeritus, the agreement says Ramirez would report “directly to the Board, providing transition assistance to SUSD, with duties to be assigned by the Board President.”
 The agreement doesn’t specify nor give any examples of what those duties might be or include.

 The former superintendent also agreed to release Stockton Unified from any grievances and claims, as well as refrain from disparaging the district.

 Trustees indeed violated the Brown Act when it approved an agreement to hire Ramirez as superintendent emeritus without providing an oral report to the public beforehand, Brown said Thursday.
-He also described his disappointment that the board continued to deny it had done anything illegal and characterize the contract with Ramirez as only a resignation agreement.
+He also described his disappointment that the board continues to deny it had done anything illegal and characterize the contract with Ramirez as only a resignation agreement.

 “The agreement is clearly also an employment agreement,” Brown said.

-Brown also noted that the board only disclosed Ramirez’s annual salary and not was included in his continuing benefits package.
+Brown also noted that the board only disclosed Ramirez’s annual salary and not what was included in his continuing benefits package.